kenoss/sabiniwm/README.md

 ### Milestone 2

-kenoss@ is 80%-ish satisfied daily use of it on corp machine.
+kenoss@ is 80%-ish satisfied with daily use of it on a corporate machine.

 - [x] External (wireless) mouse
   - [ ] (I need to look into the